trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 The terminology for security keys can be a bit confusing so here are some quick definitions to make sense of it.

-When websites use the term security key they typically are referring to one of these:
+When websites use the term security key, they typically are referring to one of these:
 - Universal 2nd Factor (FIDO U2F) - Security key is used just as a 2nd factor along with your password.
 - FIDO2 - A replacement for FIDO U2F released in 2019, Security key may be used as a 2nd factor along with your password or may be used as a passwordless security key on supported websites.
 Passwordless authentication allows logging in with just a security key and a PIN code.